goblimey/rplidar_sdk_go/README.md

 This package allows Go software to use Slamtec's driver.

 To get the Go driver working, you need to download the RPLidar SDK and build it.
 You need a C++ compiler to build the SDK.
 If you don't already have one, the free [GNU compiler](https://gcc.gnu.org/) will do the job.
 See the Download links on the right of that page.
 You will also need the [GNU Make tool](https://www.gnu.org/software/make/).

 Download the RPLidar SDK from [here](https://www.slamtec.com/en/Support/).

-Download the library distibution zip file from the above link.

 Unzip the distribution into a directory somewhere.
 Unzipping it produces a directory rplidar.

 The implementation of the interface is in rplidar/sdk/sdk/src/rplidar_driver.cpp.
 There are example applications in separate directories in rplidar/sdk/app.
 The comments in those bits of code give a lot of information about the driver.

 To build the library: